- Health and Dental Benefits

 - Experience working with families impacted by HIV and/or substance-use a plus

-- Handle mail and deliveries, including trips to post office and FedEx.
+- Handle mail and deliveries, including trips to post office, bank, and FedEx.

-- Order, track, maintain and process office and pantry supplies, including putting away and organizing supplies.
+- Assist with ordering, tracking, maintaining and processing office and pantry supplies, including putting away and organizing supplies.

 - Support staff and other meetings as necessary including handling catering and setting-up equipment.